Jess Harnell – Hunter

 Road Rovers debuted as part of Kids’ WB on September 7, 1996.
 The series was written by Ruegger with Seidenberg, Chin, Dubois, John Ludin, Earl Kress, and Jeff Kwitny, with Seidenberg serving as story editor.
 The theme, which outlined the concept through lyrics by Ruegger, was composed by Richard Stone while the rest of the music was done by Gordon Goodwin and Don Harper.
 Animation duties were handled by Studio Junio, who also did the intro directed by Doucette, Jade Animation and Akom Production Company.
 The end credits featured either a quote from literature or pop culture, or a random joke.
 For the first two episodes, they played over the Rovers’ logo.
 For the remainder of the series, they played over a loop of Muzzle excitedly hopping while looking at the audience.

 Despite the involvement of Ruegger, who had a hand in Kids’ WB’s other hit comedy shows, as well as the involvement of the principle cast of some of those shows (particularly Harnell and MacNeille, with guest voices from co-stars LaMarche—including a vocal cameo as The Brain from Pinky and the Brain—and Rob Paulsen), Road Rovers only lasted 13 episodes before it was cancelled.
 No reason has been given for the short run, as some have claimed it even outperformed Superman: The Animated Series at one point in the ratings.
 However, there have been theories that it may have had to do with a lawsuit (US CD California CV 96-7578-GHK) filed against Warner Bros. by Bruce Blumenfeld claiming it was similar to his idea “Wing Puppies”.
-Reruns later ran on Cartoon Network between 1998 and 2000, and after nearly a decade the complete series was released to DVD in 2015 by Warner Archive.
+Reruns later ran on Cartoon Network between 1998 and 2000, and after nearly two decades the complete series was released to DVD in 2015 by Warner Archive.
 Episodes were also made available for digital purchase on Amazon Prime, Google Play, iTunes and YouTube.

 “Let’s Hit the Road” (9/7/96) – Prof. Shepherd creates the Road Rovers to stop General Parvo and his mutant dogs’ evil schemes.